 Disabled Students’ Allowances (DSA)

-1. What are Disabled Students’ Allowances for?Disabled Students’ Allowances (DSA) helps to pay for any extra study-related costs which you incur at University due to your disability.
+DSA helps to pay for any extra study-related costs which you incur at University due to a disability.

 DSA can help with the costs of:

-DSA are provided to students by the funding body that they are eligible to claim student finance (i.e. a student loan or bursary) from.
+DSA is provided to students by the funding body that they are eligible to claim student finance (i.e. a student loan or bursary) from.

 Students applying to Student Finance England (SFE)*

-Please note that whilst this section only refers to Student Finance England the application process is the very similar for students applying to Student Finance Wales or Student Finance Northern Ireland for DSA.
-Please consult the guidance notes on their web-pages for more detailed information.
+*Please note that whilst this section only refers to Student Finance England the application process is very similar for students applying to Student Finance Wales for DSA.
+However, Welsh students should consult DSA guidance on the Student Finance Wales website for more detailed information/to access the appropriate DSA application form.

 You should apply for DSA through your Bursary Online Support System (BOSS) account.
 There should be a link to ‘Disabled Students’ Allowances application’ on your BOSS homepage.
 NHS students who do not currently have a BOSS account will need to open one in order to prove that they are eligible for NHS funding before they can apply for DSA.

-You can access information on creating a BOSS account and applying for DSA through the NHS bursaries website.
+You can access information on creating a BOSS account and applying for DSA on the NHS bursaries website.

 You should complete the Social Work Bursary DSA application form, but will also need to have filled out a bursary application form to prove that they are eligible for Social Work Bursary funding.